Uni-width subgroups, universal elements, and lambda number of finite groups: Cyclic classes and proof of Theorem

+We begin with a finer version of counting width as mentioned in section \ref{introsec}.
+Let $G$ be a non-trivial finite group and $d \in \Delta(G)$.
 For any $x,y \in G$, we define $x \sim y$ if $\langle x \rangle = \langle y \rangle$.
 It is easy to check that this is an equivalence relation defined on $G$.
-An equivalence class of this relation, called a {\bf cyclic class}, consists of the elements which are the generators of a fixed cyclic subgroup of $G$.
+An equivalence class of this relation, called a {\it cyclic class}, consists of the elements which are the generators of a fixed cyclic subgroup of $G$.
 For any $d \in \Delta(G)$, we define